|

 When HE Has Kids...and You Don't (WHHK)

 At a prearranged time, you would "log into" the password protected meeting where you would be able to see, hear, and talk to all of the women in the class (and your instructor) -- just as if you were in the same room together.
-The major differences, of course, are that you would see them on your monitor, and hear them over your headphones or speakers -- and that you won't have to commute to attend.
+The major differences, of course, are that you would see and hear them on your computer -- and that you won't have to commute to attend.

 The sessions would follow an agenda, as they normally do; and each class would run the prearranged length of time.